jamii/jamii.github.com/_posts/2017-11-21-contrast-coding-is-an-implementation-detail.md

 * Q2: If reality behaved exactly according to the fitted null model, what is the probability that the full model would have this much less error on the training data?

 Unfortunately the nice analytic answer __only works for constraints of the form $b_i = 0$__.
-To apply it here, we need to [transform the problem](https://en.wikipedia.org/wiki/Change_of_basis) so that has the same form as the previous problem.
+To apply it here, we need to [transform the problem](https://en.wikipedia.org/wiki/Change_of_basis) so that it has the same form as the previous problem.

 If we define: